Use Protection! We Mean Renter’s Insurance, Silly

 - Not understanding renter’s insurance and how it works

 - Believing that your landlord’s insurance will cover major damages to your unit or your belongings.

 - Not having the time to settle on a policy or not being able to afford it.

-For Gladys, her busy lifestyle and limited income had made her believe she couldn’t afford renter’s insurance, and she had decided to put it off.
-As a hardworking mom with three jobs and a packed schedule of college courses, her initial concerns were finding suitable housing for herself and her son and making ends meet.
+For Gladys, her busy lifestyle and limited income had made her believe she couldn’t afford renter’s insurance.
+As a result, she had decided to put it off.
+As a hardworking single mom with three jobs and a packed schedule of college courses, her initial concerns were finding suitable housing for herself and her son and making ends meet.

 Since Her landlord didn’t require renter’s insurance, getting it was not a priority.
 “I’ve learned my lesson though,” Gladys says.

 Basic insurance policies are pretty affordable, ranging from $15 to $30 per month, depending on which company and policy you choose.
 Coverage typically includes the following categories: